MdAshraful-Alam/Enhancing-Phishing-URL-Detection-Using-Machine-Learning-Model-A-Feature-Driven-Approach/README.md

 Dataset Link : https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset

-To use the dataset, I first downloaded it from Kaggle and placed it inside the `data` directory of my project like this:
+To use the dataset, I first downloaded it and placed it inside the `data` directory of my project like this:

 ```
 project-root/